The Rundown

 - Great protein and fat counts for the average, active Doberman

-- Dried kelp is added, which helps lessen the chance of hypothyroidism
+- Added dried kelp helps lessen the chance of hypothyroidism

 CONS